 Getting into the online course business is all the rage these days.
-You can find any number of newly-minted experts with advice on how to do it, and the market for platforms to help you create and sell online courses is booming.
+You can find any number of newly-minted “experts” with advice on how to sell courses online and the market for platforms to help you create and sell online courses is booming.

 It’s precisely because there is so much going on out there that it is important to step back and be clear about which type of online course business you represent.
 Doing this before starting to make critical business decisions will make your life easier in many areas, but I’m going to focus on one area in particular for this post: choosing an online course platform.

 You see, choosing the right platform to sell online courses is highly dependent on identifying platforms that were actually designed to work well for the type of online course business you represent.
 That sounds easy enough, but it gets mucked up all the time out there on the Web.

 We continually see lists and reviews that lump together platforms that were designed with very different businesses and audiences in mind.
 This is confusing for prospective platform customers and apparently it is even confusing for Google, which – for all its supposed smarts – doesn’t seem to know how to keep these types of misleading lists and reviews out of its top rankings.

 So what are some major types of online course businesses?
 Currently, I put them into five categories:

 - Solo or Small Business Edupreneur